Predicting every Premier League team's top goalscorer in 2025/26

 Chelsea - Cole Palmer

 In his two PL campaigns for the Blues, Palmer has scored a remarkable 40 goals from attacking midfield, and despite the likes of confirmed summer signings Joao Pedro and Liam Delap giving him a run for his money this year, the Englishman will continue to shine.
-A composed penalty taker, adept with free kicks and the first name on Enzo Maresca's team sheet, Palmer will certainly be finding the net a lot next season.
+A composed penalty taker, adept with free kicks and the first name on Enzo Maresca's team sheet, Palmer will certainly be finding the net a lot this season.

 Crystal Palace - Jean-Philippe Mateta